-Library: Upload photos from class directly from your camera roll straight to the Uvii course home feed.
+Library: Upload photos from course directly from your camera roll straight to the Uvii course home feed.
 These can explainer videos, or any other resources for students.
 Learn more.

 Survey: Post surveys to quiz student comprehension and assess engagement.
 Surveys can be customized or summary “check-ins” to connect with students regularly.
 Learn more.

-Video: Share video recording of yourself or resources you would like the class to know such as an assignment.
+Video: Share video recording of yourself or resources you would like the course to know such as an assignment.
 Learn more.

 Photo: Upload photos, pictures of slides, notes, or other pictures in real-time.
 Learn more.